mdewilde/tablefilter/README.md

 # tablefilter

-tablefilter is a JavaScript library for quick and powerful filtering of HTML tables.
+tablefilter is a JavaScript library for fast and powerful filtering of HTML tables.

-tablefilter is written in plain JavaScript without external dependencies.
+`tablefilter` is written in plain JavaScript and has no external dependencies.

-tablefilter uses [querySelectorAll](https://developer.mozilla.org/nl/docs/Web/API/Document/querySelectorAll).
+`tablefilter` uses [querySelectorAll](https://developer.mozilla.org/nl/docs/Web/API/Document/querySelectorAll).
 If older browser are part of your target audience, do verify compatibility at [caniuse](http://caniuse.com/#feat=queryselector).

 ### Demo